alazraq/Abdou_CS_DS_doc/src/software_dev/documentation/index.rst

 Documenting Software
 ####################

 Documenting software is in my opinion one of the most important phases of software development.
-To me, a software that is not documented does not exisist.
+To me, a software that is not documented does not exist.
 Period.

 Here we explore the most important markup languages commonly used for writing documentation and